Nkosinathi-Bonga-James-Mncube/AWS_Practice/Elastic_Setup_ec2/README.md

  2. Docker-compose

 **2.Start Docker and Enable docker**
-- Enable docke at kernal level with systemctl
+- Enable docker at kernal level with systemctl

 **3.Copy Docker-compose file to EC2**
 - Copy docker-compose file to system being able to run it